-If you believe that your leaders already have accountability with consequence, ask yourself if every leader in your company has set extremely high-quality goals - few, big, challenging - for each of their direct reports.
-If leaders aren't consequentially accountable for fundamental and powerful actions like goal-setting, it's doubtful that they're accountable for more critical actions like accelerating the development of their highest potential leader.
+If you believe that your leaders already have accountability with consequence, ask yourself if every leader in your company has ensured that extremely high-quality goals - few, big, challenging - are set for each of their direct reports.
+If leaders aren't consequentially accountable for fundamental and powerful actions like goal-setting, it's doubtful that they're accountable for more critical actions like accelerating the development of their highest potential talent.

-Getting to Consequential Accountability
+The Path to Consequential Accountability A company can "push" or "pull" its way to consequential accountability and we find both actions contribute to effective talent management.
+"Pull" accountability draws or gently guides people towards a goal.

-A company can "push" or "pull" its way to consequential accountability and we find both actions contribute to effective Talent Management.
-Pull accountability draws or gently guides people towards a goal.
-A company's Talent Philosophy, which I've extensively written and spoken about, creates pull accountability by signaling the company's preferred way to manage Talent.
+A company's Talent Philosophy creates pull accountability by signaling the company's preferred way to manage talent.
 Pull accountability can also be found in a CEO who models the company's desired behaviors and publicly encourages other leaders to do the same.

-Push accountability directly tells a leader what they must do to get a positive, or avoid a negative, consequence.
+"Push" accountability directly tells a leader what they must do to get a positive or avoid a negative consequence.
 It's a large stick that should be used cautiously and only when an activity is critical to the success of the business.
 In theory, push accountability should include both positive and negative consequences, but we typically see companies only use the latter.